Information for training providers

 The purpose of the Compulsory Professional Development (CPD) program is to assist participants to update their knowledge and skills in the areas of industry developments, legislative changes and work practices.
 While elective CPD activities may cover a wide range of subjects, it is expected that each activity submitted for approval for the 2012 calendar year will include some core concepts which increase consumer protection and public confidence in the industry, and/or promote professionalism.

-Trainers seeking to conduct elective CPD courses for agents and/or sales representatives need to complete the course registration form and submit it to Consumer Protection by post to Locked Bag 14, Cloisters Square, WA 6850 or by email.
+Trainers seeking to conduct elective CPD courses for agents and/or sales representatives need to complete either the Word or PDF version of the course application form and submit it to Consumer Protection by post to Locked Bag 14, Cloisters Square, WA 6850 or by email.
 Applications to conduct elective CPD activities should be made to Consumer Protection well in advance of the intended date of the activity.

 Consumer Protection will assess the material submitted to determine if it is a valid CPD activity in accordance with sections 4AA, 4AB and 4AC of the Real Estate and Business Agents (General) Regulations.